 How many credits do I need to take to be considered a full-time student?

 Students who are registered for 12 or more credits during the fall and spring semesters are considered full-time.

 Will student clubs, organizations and other cohorts be allowed continue to the end

 of the Spring semester?

-Student clubs, organizations, and other cohorts will operate remotely for now.
+Student clubs, organizations, and other cohorts are operating remotely for now.
 The return to face-to-face will depend on when the region and health officials declare it safe to return to on-campus operations.

 Will services like the library and Writing, Reading & Language Center (WRLC) be available for students?

-Similar to the spring and summer, the library and WRLC services are available to students in a virtual format.
-The on-campus services provided by these two units will resume once on-campus classes resume, and students and faculty return to campus.
+The library, WRLC services, tutoring, and other learning supports are available to students in a virtual format.
+The on-campus services will resume once on-campus classes resume, and students and faculty return to campus.

 Has the College discussed the impact that the pandemic has had on graduation and will